kateliev/TypeRig/README.md

 ### Standalone Tools

-Self-contained dialog tools for specialized workflows:
+Separate dialog tools for specific tasks:

 **Delta Preview** (`TR-DeltaPreview.py`) — Visual preview of delta machine results without writing to the font.
 Dual-pane interface with source masters and computed target results rendered as `QPainterPath` objects built from core geometry.
 Live zoom and padding controls.
 Execute-to-font mode for committing approved results as real layers.